jurgen-kluft/callocator/README.md

 ## TLSF Allocator

 This is an implementation of the TLSF allocator, Two-Level Segregate Fit, which is a memory allocator that is designed to be fast and efficient for real-time systems.
 It is a general-purpose memory allocator that can be used in embedded systems, game development, and other applications where performance is critical.

+## Offset Allocator

+Offset Allocator, which is a fast and efficient memory allocator that is designed for hard real-time systems.
+It is a general-purpose memory allocator that can be used in embedded systems, game development, and other applications where performance is critical.
+Uses 256 bins with 8 bit floating point distribution (3 bit mantissa + 5 bit exponent) and a two level bitfield to find the next available bin using 2x LZCNT instructions to make all operations O(1).
+Bin sizes following the floating point distribution ensures hard bounds for memory overhead percentage regarless of size class.
+Pow2 bins would waste up to +100% memory (+50% on average).
+Our float bins waste up to +12.5% (+6.25% on average).

+The allocation metadata is stored in a separate data structure, making this allocator suitable for external memory like GPU heaps, buffers and arrays.
+Returns an offset to the first element of the allocated contiguous range.

 ## Frame Allocator